Congratulations on your new baby! If you want to know when your precious is coming, use the brilliant due date calculator

 Once you arrive at the hospital to deliver, the doctor may ask you to walk around for a while.
 There is a chance they will send you back home if you're still far away from labor.
 Whatever happens, you should know that early in labor is when you should discuss your pain management preferences.
 If you want to get an epidural, early in labor is when you need to decide and tell your decision to the doctor.

 There is a lot of ways in which you can prepare for birth these days.
 My advice is to use these opportunities if you can.
-There are various pregnancy courses to learn breathing techniques and other tips and tricks to deliver your baby as efficiently as possible.
+There are various pregnancy courses to learn breathing techniques and other easy tips to deliver your baby as efficiently as possible.
 If you opt for a C-section, the medical staff will arrange your delivery schedule.
 You can take one person as a support, so choose that person before you are close to the due date

 Plans sometimes don't work out, and that is nothing unusual when it comes to pregnancy.
 So yes, your due date might change.
 This is no reason to be worried because moving your due date can happen for many different reasons as you progress towards labor.